 However, even if drug and alcohol testing policies and programs are found to be discriminatory against people based on addictions or perceived addictions, they may nonetheless be justifiable if an employer can demonstrate that the workplace rule, policy, standard or criteria relied upon is a “bona fide occupational requirement” (“BFOR”).
 In British Columbia (Public Service Employee Relations Commission) v.
 BCGSEU, 3 SCR 3, the Supreme Court of Canada established a three-part test for determining that what seems like a discriminatory standard is instead a BFOR.
 In order to prove that the standard is a BFOR, the employer must demonstrate:

 Based on the foregoing, both the Disability Policy and the Testing Policy provide timely guidance on avoiding human rights issues in the workplace.
 Our team at Monkhouse Law has the experience and the expertise to navigate you through the potential human rights issues you may be experiencing in the workplace.
-Contact us now for a consultation.
+Contact us today.